 At Solang Valley, you can try as many adventure sports as your wallet allows – tyre rides, paragliding, zorbing, skiing, snow bike riding and of course, making snow angels and snowmen and all that stuff that you only read about in Enid Blyton novels.

-The temple wasn’t much to speak of, although I knew from my childhood readings of the Mahabharata that Hidimba had quite the role to play.
+The temple wasn’t much to speak of, although we knew from our childhood readings of the Mahabharata that Hidimba had quite the role to play.
 She married Bhima in Manali after he slayed her demonic brother and thus they had baby Ghatotkacha, literally meaning ‘bald pot’.

 However, the area around the temple was a delight – dark, quiet and woodsy and dotted with eerie women holding on to poor white rabbits and offering to let us hold them for a price.

 We walked around aimlessly and chanced upon a dirty patch of snow, on which lay two majestic yaks.
-I wasn’t too inclined to ride on the poor animals and so, we settled for pictures with the mountain beauties.
+We weren’t too inclined to ride on the poor animals and so, we settled for pictures with the mountain beauties.

 We were absolutely unprepared for the sudden descent in temperature, as soon as sundown began.
 It was around 10 degrees during the day, so you can imagine how cold it was in the night.
 We had milky tea (it tasted more like tea-flavoured milk) at the first eatery we spotted for some much-needed warmth and then headed back to our resort.